 Food is one of the single most powerful objects in the world.
 The taste and smell of food can be so evocative that it triggers emotions and memories.
 It’s a force that can break down walls, uniting people of different cultures, religions, and political beliefs together.
 Consuming food is great but making it is even more magical.

 Cooking is the practice of preparing food by combining ingredients.
+It includes a wide range of methods, techniques, and equipment.
+It can also involve mixing, measuring, and seasoning ingredients to create a desired dish.
 Making food at home should not be stressful.
-Cooking food should be easy and even easier to eat!
+Learning how to cook food should be easy and even easier to eat!

-- Determine whether the recipe is easy and accessible.
-Does the recipe require advanced appliances, special ingredients, intricate techniques or a long prep time?
-I recommend starting with a recipe with a short list of ingredients and a total time of 45 minutes or less.
-Being ambitious is fine but make sure to familiarize yourself with the recipe well before you start especially if it’s complex!
+When choosing a recipe, consider its level of difficulty.
+Does the recipe require advanced techniques or a long prep time?
+To start, choose a recipe with a short list of ingredients and a total time of 45 minutes or less.
+While it’s good to be ambitious, make sure you are comfortable and familiar with the recipe before starting, especially if it’s complex.

 Good food begins and ends with good seasoning.The most important cooking technique is having the intuition of seasoning to taste.
 Just keep cooking, tasting, and adjusting until it’s delicious.

 When it comes to cooking, having the right equipment can make all the difference.
 Whether you’re a beginner or an experienced cook, having a set of essential tools in your kitchen can make preparing meals easier, more efficient, and even more enjoyable.
 In this section, we will take a look at the key equipment that every home cook should have on hand.

 - Wood cutting board – A durable surface used for cutting and chopping ingredients.
 It’s preferred over plastic cutting boards as it is less likely to dull knives quickly and it’s easier to clean.